shynt-04/MySuckWrite-ups/2023/PatriotCTF/RE/README.md

 `GETC` stand for `getchar()` in C. There are 840 `GETC` called so our input's length has to be 840 characters

-Now let's look the first check after `GETC`, remember instruction `LSEEK` explained above, those instructions from `LSEEK` to `EXIT` will be ignored because they just print `Wrong!` then exit program:
+Now let's look the first check after `GETC`.
+I have explained `LSEEK` above, those instructions from `LSEEK` to `EXIT` will be ignored because they just print `Wrong!` then exit program:

 ```c
 MOV *[rbp+0] = **[rbp+24] THEN SUB *[rbp+24] -= 8